joeavanzato/LogBoost/README.md

   * <6>Sep 14 14:12:51 10.1.1.143 MESSAGE

 #### Any other Text-based files
-While log2geo may not have parsers for every type of log or file-type - it can still help analysts quickly enrich any file type by using regex to find the first non-private IP address in each line of a file and enriching appropriately.
+While LogBoost may not have parsers for every type of log or file-type - it can still help analysts quickly enrich any file type by using regex to find the first non-private IP address in each line of a file and enriching appropriately.

 ```
-log2geo.exe -logdir C:\somelogs -convert -rawtxt
+LogBoost.exe -logdir C:\somelogs -convert -rawtxt
 ```
-Each line of the input file will be included in it's entirety in the first column of the resulting CSV with additional columns added for the log2geo enrichments.
+Each line of the input file will be included in it's entirety in the first column of the resulting CSV with additional columns added for the LogBoost enrichments.

 To analyze all files in a directory regardless of extension, use '-getall' - the use of '-convert' will only pick up .txt/.log files by default without this.